LongLive16887/100-days-of-code/log.md

 **Today's Progress**: I wrote first pet project with knouckout.js.

 **Thoughts:** I wrote it to defend my university presentation, I think it's a very fun framework, but I won't continue writing code in this framework because I'm currently learning React.js.
-Tomorrow I will start a new chapter of the “hooks” course in udemy.
+Tomorrow I will start a new chapter of the “hooks” course in UDEMY.

 **Link to work:** [Todo list](https://shohastodolist.netlify.app) **Link to repo:** [Todo list](https://github.com/LongLive16887/todoList)